The follow degree courses are 3 years in duration and start in September 2018.

-The follow Master's are 1 year in duration and the tuition fees are £12,600 for students joining DMU in September 2017.
+The follow Master's are 1 year in duration and start in September 2018.

 This course covers contemporary performance practices and will allow you to enhance your creative and performance skills, theoretical knowledge and research skills.
 Topics studied include the body in performance; audiences; spaces; narrative; memory; digital technologies and collaboration.